Kara1147/krossgen/README.md

-# KRO's config Generator
+# KRO's (configuration) Generator
-Command-line tool designed to generate arbitrary configuration files for anything.
-Currently trying to figure out how I want to set up the database and drivers.
+C Library for reading and writing of configuration files into a friendly application-side interface.

 ## Library requirements
 *none*